A Survey on Graph Neural Network Acceleration: Algorithms, Systems, and Customized Hardware: Detailed Discussion of Training Algorithms

-Moreover, we compare the performance of the most popular sampling methods in terms of their run time and accuracy.
-The results are shown in Table \ref{tab: sampling performance}.
-The results are on three commonly used benchmark datasets: Pubmed \cite{sen2008collective}, PPI \cite{zitnik2017predicting}, and Reddit \cite{hamilton2017inductive}. \textit{Pubmed}~\cite{sen2008collective} is a citation graph consisting of 19,717 scientific publications pertaining to diabetes from the PubMed database as the graph nodes and 44,338 citations as graph links.
-Each publication is described with a 500-dimensional TF/IDF weighted word vector feature~\cite{manning2009introduction}.
-The task is to classify nodes into one of the three classes each representing one type of diabetes. \textit{PPI}~\cite{zitnik2017predicting} is a graph describing protein-protein interaction consisting of 14,755 nodes and 225,270 edges, each node is described with a 50-dimensional feature vector based on the positional gene set, motif gene sets, and immunological signatures.
-The task is to classify nodes into one of the 121 classes based on their gene ontology set. \textit{Reddit}~\cite{hamilton2017inductive} is a graph constructed from Reddit posts.
-Each of the 232,965 nodes corresponds to one Reddit post, and two nodes are connected if the same user comments on both posts, resulting in 11,606,919 links in the graph.
-The node features are 602-dimensional vectors concatenating the average embedding of the post title and that of all the post’s comments, the post’s score, and the number of comments made on the post, where the average embedding is obtained by averaging the 300-dimensional GloVe CommonCrawl word vectors~\cite{pennington2014glove}.
-The task is to classify posts (nodes) into one of the 41 Reddit communities.
-For all the datasets and all methods, we report their relative and absolute accuracy and total running time.
-The layer-wise sampling methods work better on Reddit, and the subgraph-wise methods work better on PPI.
+We compared popular sampling methods in runtime and accuracy in Table \ref{tab: sampling performance}.
+The results are on three commonly used benchmark datasets: Pubmed \cite{cora}, PPI \cite{zitnik2017predicting}, and Reddit \cite{hamilton2017inductive}. \textit{Pubmed}~\cite{cora} is a citation graph of 19,717 scientific publications on diabetes from the PubMed database as nodes and 44,338 citations as links.
+Each publication has a TF/IDF word vector feature~\cite{manning2009introduction}.
+The task is to classify nodes into one of three diabetes types. \textit{PPI}~\cite{zitnik2017predicting} is a protein-protein interaction graph with 14,755 nodes and 225,270 edges, where each node has features based on positional gene sets, motif gene sets, and immunological signatures.
+The task is to classify nodes into one of 121 genes. \textit{Reddit}~\cite{hamilton2017inductive} is a graph constructed from Reddit posts with 232,965 nodes (posts) and 11,606,919 links (connections when the same user comments on both posts).
+Node features are vectors concatenating the average embedding of the post title, comments, score, and number of comments, using GloVe CommonCrawl word vectors~\cite{pennington2014glove}.
+The task is to classify posts into one of 41 Reddit communities.